georgelza/financial_txn_flow_using_graphDB-part2/README.md

 ## Financial Transaction Flow

-## Financial Transaction Flow

-Ok, so in part 1 we created our basic GraphDB model with synthentic data of banks, accounts, corporates, people and their associated information like addresses, mobile devices, land line numbers etc.
+Ok, so in our previous blog, part 1 we created our basic GraphDB model with synthentic data of banks, accounts, corporates, people and their associated information like addresses, mobile devices, land line numbers etc.

 We will now proceed a little further down our rabbit hole and add that phase 3 note, by introducing a time based view onto our events, commonly referred to as a temporal view.

 First up will be financial transactions.
-Now every transaction already have a eventTime as a property so you might ask whats up...
+Every transaction (accountEvent) already have a eventTime as a property so you might ask whats up...

 Easiest way to think about this...
 Twitter which just happens to be a very BIG user of Graph database platforms.
 If we now consider what they do...

-They have their user and all his/her attributes mapped out as nodes, and then have each twitter post created as a node... into the node they lavel the node as current, but also add a 2nd attribute pointing to the previous posting.
+They have their user and all his/her attributes mapped out as nodes, and then have each twitter post created as a node... into the node they label the node as current, but also add a 2nd attribute pointing to the previous posting.
+Creating a sort of lineage line of tweets.

-And well, thats what we're going to do, we will "store the current" transaction and then point that to the previous transaction for our account, be that a outbound or inbound event. creating a time line/thread of all financtial events on our account.
+And well, thats what we're going to do, we will "store the current" transaction (accountEvent) and then point that to the previous transaction for our account, be that a outbound or inbound event.
+In the end creating a time line/lineage of all events on our account.

-NOTE:
+**ToDo**

+I"m not promising, but, anything is possible, eventually:

+Phase 4:

+Well there is always more: thinking about adding a temporal view for merge commands made on our other nodes, thus showing how they changed over time.

+Pahse 5:

+How about running the accountEvents through an embedding process, aka calculating vectors values using AI/ML referencing an accountEvent (transaction) in comparison to the previous and say future 5, with the 5th being the current last event.
+We will store the vector value in our GraphDB, enabling us to use Graph Neural Networking and Social Network Analysis etc for analysis.

+Phase xxx:

+Well maybe refactor our project into a stream of events, creating nodes and re-creating (re-discovering) our edges/links.

+**NOTE:**

-1. I did quite a bit of refactoring around the property labels for `1.banks`, `2.accounts`, `3.accountHolders` nodes, as also used in `4.corporate.cypher` and `5.1.person*.cypher` nodes.
+1. I did quite a bit of refactoring around the nodes and their properties:

-2. aaa
+- `1.banks`,
+- `2.accounts`,
+- `3.accountHolders`
+- `4.corporate.cypher`
+- `5.1.person*.cypher`

+2. Refactored `nodes/10.AccEvents.cypher` from a `MERGE` to a `CREATE` and then back to a `MERGE` with the sub `MATCH` block.

+3. Added `edges/11.acountLineage_edge.cypher` as part of the new refactored `node/10.AccEvents.cypher` commands.

-3. We're also no introducing creating unique and normal indexes to provide for stable scalability as the entire dataset grows, see `constraints/constraints.cypher`.
+4. We are also now creating various unique & standard indexes to provide for a more stable scalability as our dataset grows, see `constraints/constraints.cypher`.

+**Medium Articles:**

-For part 1, see [Fraud Analytics using a different approach, GraphDB data platform (part 1)](https://medium.com/@georgelza/fraud-analytics-using-a-different-approach-graphdb-data-platform-part-1-807c68d03bff) for the associated Blog article.
+- For part 1, see [Fraud Analytics using a different approach, GraphDB data platform (part 1)](https://medium.com/@georgelza/fraud-analytics-using-a-different-approach-graphdb-data-platform-part-1-807c68d03bff) for the associated Blog article.

-For part 2 (this one), see []()
+- For part 2 (this one), see [Fraud Analytics using a different approach, GraphDB data platform (part 2)]()

-GIT Repo:
+**GIT Repo:**

 - [financial_txn_flow_using_graphDB - part 1](https://github.com/georgelza/financial_txn_flow_using_graphDB-part1)

 - [financial_txn_flow_using_graphDB - part 2](https://github.com/georgelza/financial_txn_flow_using_graphDB-part2)

-### Phase 3 - TO BE DONE

-Figure out how to introduce temporal concepts between Account Events (for now it will be on inbound and outbound AccountEvents only), linking one to next in a chain, think link list, also allowing n+1 to reference.
-Basically creating a time travel chain of events for the account.

 ### To run